 Week 3: Strengthening Basic Commands

 By week three, your puppy should start recognizing basic commands and responding positively.
-Keep training sessions short and fun to maintain their attention.
+Make training sessions fun and short to maintain their interest.

 Key Focus: